 1. My name is not Gogo, but "Waiting for Godot" is one of my favorite plays.
-My Didi is currently in the U.S., thousands of miles from her hometown in Bulgaria.
-We'll Skype each other if Godot ever shows up.
+My best friend Didi and I met in college -- I'd traveled from Cincinnati and she from Bulgaria.
+We wait for Godot together.

-3. I'm a teaching assistant in Stara Zagora, Bulgaria for the 2012-2013 school year.
-My exchange program sends Americans like me all over the world to teach English.
-I've never been to Bulgaria before.
-Upon boarding my flight to Sofia, I will know only two sentences in Bulgarian: Обичам те ("I love you") and ти си кучка ("You're a bitch").
+2. I was a teaching assistant in Stara Zagora, Bulgaria for the 2012-2013 school year.
+The exchange program in which I participated sends Americans like me all over the world to teach English.
+I'd never been to Bulgaria before setting off for that year.
+Upon boarding my flight to Sofia, I knew only two sentences in Bulgarian: Обичам те ("I love you") and ти си кучка ("You're a bitch").
 Thanks, Didi.